 A brief description of the pavement charts that follow will help in their use for airport planning.
-Each airplane configuration is depicted with a minimum range of six loads imposed on the main landing gear to aid in interpolation between the discrete values shown.
+A brief description of the pavement charts that follow will help in their use for airport planning.
+Each airplane configuration is depicted with a minimum range of five loads imposed on the main landing gear to aid in interpolation between the discrete values shown.
 All curves for any single chart represent data based on rated loads and tire pressures considered normal and acceptable by current aircraft tire manufacturer's standards.
 Tire pressures, where specifically designated on tables and charts, are at values obtained under loaded conditions as certificated for commercial use.